Tracking Secure by Design progress

 Step 1: Understand what the self assessment tracker is for

-- whether you have completed this self assessment
+- whether you have completed this self assessment tracker

-- if you have achieved a HIGH security confidence profile
+- if you have achieved a high security confidence profile

-If you have a LOW or MEDIUM security confidence profile, your assessors will discuss with your team which security requirements you have been unable to achieve and agree plans to put the necessary actions in place to improve the security posture of your service.
+If you have a low or medium security confidence profile, your assessors will discuss with your team which security requirements you have been unable to achieve and agree plans to put the necessary actions in place to improve the security posture of your service.

-Step 2: Download the self assessment tracker
+Step 2: Download the self assessment tracker and add project information

-Select a preferred self assessment tracker format
+Select a self assessment tracker format

 Step 3: Understand how the self assessment tracker works

-A ‘Notes or evidence’ column is provided where you can add supporting information, such as an explanation of how the security requirement has been met, or a reference to where activity outputs can be found.
+The tracker has a Notes or evidence column where you are expected to add supporting information, such as an explanation of how the security requirement has been met, or a reference to where activity outputs can be found.

 Step 5: Keep the self assessment tracker current

-Include the maintenance of the self assessment within your project delivery processes, updating the information to reflect new evidence or when there are significant changes in outputs already submitted.
+Include the maintenance of the self assessment tracker within your project delivery processes, updating the information to reflect new evidence or when there are significant changes in outputs already submitted.

-You may be required to change a response from a “Yes” to a “No” if the evidence supplied no longer meets the criteria of the self assessment.
+You may be required to change a response from a Yes to a No if the evidence supplied no longer meets the criteria of the self assessment.
 If this affects the status of your confidence profile, ensure the relevant people within your project and organisation are made aware, then take the necessary steps to manage or mitigate the issue.